Nicolae Mișu

-Nicolae Mișu (August 6, 1858 – August 31, 1924) was a Romanian politician and diplomat who served as the Minister of Foreign Affairs of Romania.
+Nicolae Mișu (6 August 1858 – 31 August 1924) was a Romanian politician and diplomat who served as the Minister of Foreign Affairs of Romania.

 Life and political career

-Mișu completed a law degree in Germany and political science studies in Paris.
+Mișu completed a law degree at the University of Göttingen in 1919 and political science studies in Paris.
 He was the first envoy of the Romanian monarch in Bulgaria.
-He also served as the Envoy Extraordinary and Plenipotentiary to Vienna, Constantinople and London.
+He also served as the Envoy Extraordinary and Plenipotentiary to Vienna, Constantinople, and London.
 While in London, he lobbied for protection of interests of Aromanians in Pind Mountains.
 He was also involved in discussions on rights of Jewish minority of Dobruja when it was split between Romania and Bulgaria.

-From October 15 until November 30, 1919 Mișu was Minister of Foreign Affairs of Romania within the Artur Văitoianu cabinet during which Romania became a signatory to the Treaty of Saint-Germain-en-Laye.
+From 15 October until 30 November 1919, Mișu was Minister of Foreign Affairs of Romania within the Artur Văitoianu cabinet during which Romania became a signatory to the Treaty of Saint-Germain-en-Laye.

-He died on August 31, 1924 in Bucharest.
+He died on 31 August 1924 in Bucharest.